 Madurai, Tamil Nadu

-Mammallapuram (Mahabalipuram), Tamil Nadu
+Mamallapuram (Mahabalipuram), Tamil Nadu

-Mahabalipuram (also known as Mamallapuram) is a beach town with a thriving backpacker and surfing scene, an hour away from Chennai.
-It's also renowned for its stone sculpture industry, so keep some money aside to shop!
-Other attractions are the Shore Temple, Five Rathas (temples sculptured in the shape of chariots), and Arjuna's Penance (a huge carving on the face of a rock depicting scenes from the Mahabharata).
+Mahabalipuram (also known as Mamallapuram) is a beach town with a thriving backpacker and surfing scene, an hour or so south of Chennai.
+It's also renowned for its stone sculpture industry, so set some money aside to shop!
+Other attractions are the Shore Temple, Pancha Rathas (temples sculptured in the shape of chariots), and Arjuna's Penance (a huge carving on the face of a rock depicting scenes from the Mahabharata).
 A classical dance festival happens there every year from late December to late January.
 Plan your trip with this Mahabalipuram beach travel guide.
 The many beach resorts in the area make Mahabalipuram a popular getaway from Chennai.

-Rameshwaram and Dhanushkodi
+Rameshwaram and Dhanushkodi, Tamil Nadu